Skip to main content

 • gameplay

-• “The tight core mechanics of Ninja Gaiden are gone, and in their place are weird meter management systems for blocking, bizarre combat choices, a poor auto-lock, and dumb enemies.”
+• “The tight core mechanics of ninja gaiden are gone, and in its place are weird meter management systems for blocking, bizarre combat choices, a terrible auto lock, and dumb enemies.”

 • music